|

 technique of working with the water, the pigment and

-the paper, producing a flow and a spontaneity
+the paper, that produces the flow and spontaneity

 “Drawing